-(1) All unvested stock options and restricted stock awards were granted under the 2021 Plan.
-The market value of the restricted stock unit awards is based on the closing price of \$25.63 per share of the Company's common stock on December 31, 2021, as reported on the Nasdaq Global Select Market.
+(1) All stock options and restricted stock awards were granted under the 2021 Plan.
+The market value of the restricted stock unit awards is based on the closing price of \$9.37 per share of the Company's common stock on December 30, 2022, the last trading day of the year, as reported on the Nasdaq Global Select Market.